ABOUT AUSTRALASIAN VICTORIAN STUDIES ASSOCIATION (AVSA)

 Since its first conference in 1973, AVSA has provided a meeting place for scholars in Victorian Studies in the southern hemisphere.
 AVSA's membership is international, with a particular focus on Australia, New Zealand, Hong Kong, Japan and Singapore.
 We also have strong links with Associations in Britain and the United States.

 AVSA conferences are held regularly, hosted by members around the region.
-Most recently, the 2013 annual conference was held in Melbourne.
-The 2014 conference on the theme of 'Victorian Transport' will be held in Hong Kong from 10-12 July 2014.
-The call for papers has closed.
+Most recently, the 2014 annual conference was held in Hong Kong.
+The 2015 conference on the theme of 'Victorian Memory' will be held at the University of Auckland, New Zealand from 3-5 February 2015.
+The call for papers is now open.

 The other major initiative for AVSA is the transformation of our well-established refereed journal, AVSJ, to a new web-based electronic journal: Australasian Journal of Victorian Studies (AJVS).
 The first issue went online in December 2007.
 For more information about the Journal, please go to its home on the National Library of Australia's Online Journal System webpage.